Revisiting the Excess of Bar-like Structures in TNG50 Early-type Galaxies: Consistency and Tension with Observations: Results

 In contrast, Galaxy ID 26 (second row) represents the population of odd bar-like structures characteristic of TNG50.
 Morphologically, it is an Early-Type Galaxy: it is dominated by random motions ($D/T=0.16$), possesses a steep light profile ($n=2.31$), and is highly concentrated ($R_{90}/R_{50}=4.37$).
 In standard observational classification, this system would likely be labelled a featureless elliptical or S0.

 However, the kinematic decomposition (second left) reveals a robust rotating structure.
 Unlike the LTG case, the stellar material is largely dispersion-supported, with the average particle velocity (grey points) falling significantly below the circular velocity curve (orange line).
-Yet, emerging from this hot stellar bath is a coherent signal: the local pattern speed (blue line, $22 \pm 0.5$ km s$^{-1}$ kpc$^{-1}$, calculated following Du et al. in prep) exhibits a stable, flat plateau extending to $\sim 3.2$ kpc.
+Yet, emerging from this hot stellar bath is a coherent signal: the local pattern speed (blue line, $22 \pm 0.5$ km s$^{-1}$ kpc$^{-1}$, calculated following \citealt{2026arXiv260305287D}) exhibits a stable, flat plateau extending to $\sim 3.2$ kpc.

 This confirms that the elongation seen in the mass map is not a static triaxial ellipsoid nor a transient merger remnant, but a tumbling dynamical structure with a well-defined pattern speed.
 Comparisons with the LTG case reveal two key physical differences predicted in Section~\ref{sec:results}: \begin{enumerate} \item \textbf{Length:} The ETG bar-like structure is physically larger, extending beyond 3 kpc compared to 2.2 kpc in the disc case. \item \textbf{Speed:} The ETG bar-like structure is significantly slower.
 While the LTG bar rotates at $\sim 40$ km s$^{-1}$ kpc$^{-1}$, the ETG bar rotates at $\sim 20$ km s$^{-1}$ kpc$^{-1}$. \end{enumerate}